* LME/ShFE arb: bit.ly/2wZSAEz (Updates With closing prices)

 By Peter Hobson

-Benchmark copper on the London Metal Exchange closed down 0.4 percent at $7,090 a tonne, remaining close to the four-year high of $7,312.50 reached last month.
+COPPER: Benchmark three-month copper on the London Metal Exchange closed down 1.2 percent at $6,745 a tonne, falling below its technically important 200-day moving average.